Tropical Heat: Popularity in Serbia

+‘’Slaughter Nick for President’’ won the Golden Pram (Zlatna Kolica) award for Best Documentary Film at the 2012 Zagreb Film Festival (ZFF) in Croatia.
+Originally known as the Golden Bib, it is a significant accolade in Eastern European cinema, primarily focusing on debut or second-time directors.

+Audience reception for “Slaughter Nick for President” lands at 67% on the Rotten Tomatoes Popcornmeter, with viewers awarding it an average of 4.2 out of 5 stars.

 Movie sequel

 Two episodes of the show were re-edited into a feature-length film, Criss Cross.
 IMDb states this received a release in 2001.

 Home media

 Tango Entertainment released the complete series on DVD on January 8, 2008 in a 9-disc set entitled Tropical Heat: Sweating Bullets Complete series.

 On March 16, 2021, Mill Creek Entertainment released Tropical Heat- The Complete Series on DVD in Region 1.